junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 2029
-congress: 114th CONGRESS
+congress: One Hundred Fourteenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 2029

-That the House agree to the amendment of the Senate to the bill (H.R.
-2029) entitled ‘‘An Act making appropriations for military construction, the Department of Veterans Affairs, and related agencies for the fiscal year ending September 30, 2016, and for other purposes.’’, with the following
+> Making appropriations for military construction, the Department of Veterans Affairs, and related agencies for the fiscal year ending September 30, 2016, and for other purposes.

-*(1)In lieu of the matter proposed to be inserted by the Senate amendment, insert the following:*

 ## § 1.
 Short title